pesterhazy/presumably/posts/fixmes.md

 # Code-wrangling maneuvers

-FIXMEs are useful during review, but they can help the author as much as the reviewer, and that's where things get interesting.
-During the code-wrangling phase, the phase when  actively implementing, trying things out and making small incremental improvements, the work decomposes into a series of small changes, each resulting in a commit.
-Changes such Inline Function and Rename Variable (and other refactorings) are instances of a maneuver, a generic pattern that, when applied on your code, gets you one step closer to your goal.
+FIXMEs are useful during review, but they can help the author as much as the reviewer, and that's where things get more interesting.
+During the code-wrangling phase, the phase when I'm actively implementing, trying things out and making small incremental improvements, the work is split up into a series of small changes, each resulting in a commit.
+Changes such as Inline Function and Rename Variable (and other refactorings) are instances of a maneuver, a generic pattern that, when applied on your code, gets you one step closer to your goal.

 FIXMEs figure prominently in my repertoire of code-wrangling maneuvers.
 When I encounter a stumbling block, a consideration that will lead me away from my current path, I'll go in and add a FIXME comment to the worrisome line: